Skip to content

 William Henry Johnson, Griffith's real Zippy the Pinhead

-Zip Johnson’s manager through much of his career, Captain O. K. White, helped him save money and Zip Johnson died a wealthy man.
-If he only knew that one day he’d also become the basis for one of the most well known cult comics in the world – what irony.
+Zip Johnson’s manager, Captain O. K. White, helped him save money through much of his career, and Zip Johnson died a wealthy man.
+If he only knew that one day he’d also become the basis for one of the most well-known cult comics in the world – what irony.

-Johnson eventually died at Belleview Hospital in New York City of a respiratory illness on April 28, 1926 at the age of 83.
+Johnson eventually died at Belleview Hospital in New York City of a respiratory illness on April 28, 1926, at the age of 83.

-Unlike Zip the Pinhead, Zippy the Pinhead the cartoon married a nearly identical pinhead named Zerbina, has two children, Fuel Rod and Meltdown.
+Unlike Zip the Pinhead, Zippy the Pinhead the cartoon married a nearly identical pinhead named Zerbina, and has two children, Fuel Rod and Meltdown.
 Zippy has two close friends: Claude Funston, a hapless working man, and Griffy, a stand-in for Bill Griffith who often appears in the strip to complain about various aspects of modern life.
 A humanoid toad named Mr. Toad appears occasionally, embodying blind greed and selfishness.
 The real Zip the Pinhead did not marry and had no children.

 The Legend – Bill Griffith

-William Henry Jackson Griffith (aka Bill Griffith) was born in Jan 24, 1944 in Brooklyn, NY. named after his great-grandfather who was a well-known photographer of the Old West William H. Jackson (1842-1941).
+William Henry Jackson Griffith (aka Bill Griffith) was born in Jan 24, 1944, in Brooklyn, NY. named after his great-grandfather who was a well-known photographer of the Old West William H. Jackson (1842-1941).

 Credit: Bill himself.